-3. Enlistment And Drafting Procedures In The Military Services
+3. Enlistment And Drafting Procedures In The Military Services character is rejected, he will automatically be submitted to the draft.

 Each of the characters you develop will have a military service background in one of the Imperial forces.
 A character must either submit to the draft, in which the computer will randomly choose a service, or attempt enlistment in a specific branch of the military.
 Enlistment in a particular service is not guaranteed, and some acceptance standards are higher than others.
 If a